-Top 10 Annual Flowers That Attract Hummingbirds
+Top 10 Annuals That Attract Hummingbirds

 Also commonly known as firecracker plant, this annual variety of salvia pops in any sunny garden, producing season-long color.
 Depending on the cultivar, this annual reaches 8 inches to 2 feet, though newer varieties are on the compact side.